Skip to content

 Computer Science

-A Level / 2 year Course / AQA
+A Level / 2 year Course / OCR

 Assessment

-Paper 2 – 2 hours 30 mins, 40% of the Level: This written exam involves short answer and extended answer questions which test students on their knowledge of the theoretical aspects of Computer Science including logic gates, Boolean algebra and cultural and ethical issues.
+Paper 2 – 2 hours 30 mins, 40% of the A Level: Algorithms and programming – This written exam involves programming-style questions which test students on their knowledge of using computational thinking to solve problems.

 Skills and Careers Insight